Why SafeLaw?

 SafeLaw covers the firm’s whole computer network including outsourced components

 The majority of cyber risk policies provide narrow (or no) coverage for outsourced parts of the firm’s computer network including hardware, software and data processing.
 Most law firms, especially firms with 10 or less lawyers outsource the majority of computer network and data processing operations.
-Therefore, we designed SafeLaw to provide broad coverage for the firm’s computer system including blanket coverage for outsourced components of the computer network, software, could based or data processing operations.
+Therefore, we designed SafeLaw to provide broad coverage for the firm’s computer system including blanket coverage for outsourced components of the computer network, software, cloud-based or data processing operations.

 SafeLaw provides legal liability coverage for civil, criminal, regulatory, and disciplinary proceedings as well as punitive damages, fines, and penalties for any covered third-party claim.